soarcn/Optimus/README.md

 Usage
 =======

-Given you have a service interface like this
+Given you have a service interface

 ```kotlin
 interface Api {